 8. Is The Price Comparable To Other Brands

 When comparing the same oil if one brand is considerably cheaper than other brands then it’s probably not the real thing.

-There is a range of prices for each type of oil.
+There is a general range of prices for each type of oil.

 For example, if a bottle of Frankincense is under $10 it’s probably not the real thing.

-On the other hand, quality Lemon oil could be $10 a bottle.
+On the other hand, quality Lemon oil could be $10 per bottle.

 Because essential oils do not last a long time, and because you use so little at a time, always buy it in smaller quantities.